 - Acute HIV infection – Elicit exposure risk factors.
-Standard HIV testing (enzyme-linked immunosorbent assay; ELISA) may be negative at first but will become positive within a few weeks.
+Standard HIV testing (ELISA) may be negative at first but will become positive within a few weeks.
 Check an HIV viral load, which is always positive in this setting.

 - Lymphadenopathy without other associated symptoms – Think about lymphomalymphoma, and sample a lymph node (fine needle aspiration or excisional biopsy).

 - Cat-scratch disease – Bartonella henselae (and the putative agents Afipia felis and Bartonella clarridgeiae); serology can establish the diagnosis.

 - Ocular toxoplasmosis may resemble the chorioretinitis of tuberculosis; check purified protein derivative (PPD) and chest X-ray.

 - Syphilis – Check serum RPR; other appropriate serologic tests (eg, cerebrospinal fluid [CSF] VDRL).

 - Toxocariasis – Chorioretinal scars not typically seen; check Toxocara ELISA.